couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 	[self setupDataSource];
  ```

 11. To display item documents on the tableview, we implement `couchTableSource:willUseCell:forRow:` method.
 Basically the `couchTableSource:willUseCell:forRow:` method is called from the `tableView:cellForRowAtIndexPath:` method just before it returns, giving the delegate a chance to customize the new cell.
-Here we handle displaing text and a check mark.
+Here we handle displaying text and a check mark.

  ```objective-c
 	- (void)couchTableSource:(CBLUITableSource *)source willUseCell:(UITableViewCell *)cell forRow:(CBLQueryRow *)row {